veevelder/random-encounters/README.md

 ![Random Encounter Example](images/empty-rnd.png)

-* Encounter Name - A name for your encounter, will be used when displaying a chat message.
+* **Encounter Name** - A name for your encounter, will be used when displaying a chat message.
-* Scene - A scene to tie the random encounter to, when rolling for random encounters it will only roll the encounters for the active scene that has Player Characters on it.
+* **Scene** - A scene to tie the random encounter to, when rolling for random encounters it will only roll the encounters for the active scene that has Player Characters on it.
-* Rooms - An Optional Setting.
+* **Rooms** - An Optional Setting.
 If your scene has specific areas that have random encounter you can use the drawing tools to create rooms/areas in a scene.
 If a Player Character is located within the room in the scene, it will trigger the random encounter.
-* Time, in minutes - An Optional Setting.
+* **Time**, in minutes - An Optional Setting.
 If you have about-time module installed, you can define a duration in minutes to automatically trigger a random encounter.
-* Roll Day or Night? - An Optional Setting.
+* **Roll Day or Night?** - An Optional Setting.
 Using the Lighting Controls to Transition to Daylight/Darkness, you can set optional settings if your random encounter needs to be triggered at day/night.
 If neither is required use None (the default) to trigger on both settings.
-* Dice Formula - An Optional Setting.
+* **Dice Formula** - An Optional Setting.
 If your random encounter has a chance to trigger, for example on a roll of a 1d20 result of 20 do a random encounter.
 If using this setting you must set a value in the On Result setting.
-* On Result - Required if using Dice Formula.
+* **On Result** - Required if using Dice Formula.
 Either a set number (1 or 20) or a range of numbers (1-3 or 18-20).
 Ranges are a lower number hyphen and higher number.
 If on the roll of 1d20 the number falls within the range or is an exact match will trigger the random encounter.
-* RollTable - Select a RollTable to roll.
+* **RollTable** - Select a RollTable to roll.
 These RollTables will have the random encounter table defined as needed.
-* New RollTable - Will open a RollTable Creation Dialog box, just like if you where to do so on the RollTable tab.
+* **New RollTable** - Will open a RollTable Creation Dialog box, just like if you where to do so on the RollTable tab.
 Note: If you create a RollTable with the Settings window open it will not be displayed at first, you will need to close then reopen the settings.

 Example of a RollTable for Random Encounters